jsegitz/shim-review/README.md

 ### Do you use an ephemeral key for signing kernel modules?
 ### If not, please describe how you ensure that one kernel build does not load modules built for another kernel.
 *******************************************************************************
 We don't use ephemeral keys.
+There's no mechanism to ensure that kernel modules are not loaded by another kernel.

 *******************************************************************************
 ### If you use vendor_db functionality of providing multiple certificates and/or hashes please briefly describe your certificate setup.